• Skip to main content

 Gross Axle Weight Rating (GAWR)

 So you’ve looked at the various weights necessary for towing a travel trailer.
 You know your weight limits for your tow vehicle, and you have to keep it under 4000 pounds.
 Great!
-There are a lot of options out there for you.
+There are lots of options out there for you.

-But what else about travel trailers makes them a good choice for you?
+But what else about travel trailers makes them a good choice over truck campers or Class B, C, or V RVs for you?
 And what might be the downsides?

 No matter what specific type of travel trailer you look at, you need to be prepared for one very important detail: your trailer must be towed.
 This might not be what you are hoping for, but there are a lot of positives to towable travel trailers versus motorhomes.
-However, towing takes a lot of practice and concentration, so you may consider this a con.
+However, towing takes a lot of practice and concentration, and RVs are notorious for not being the easiest to drive, so you may consider this a con.

 Another perk of travel trailers is their lightweight design.
 Motorhomes and coaches guzzle diesel fuel or gasoline, a huge drawback if you are only planning a small budget for your upcoming trip.